etherkit/Si5351Arduino/README.md

 Si5351 Library for Arduino
 ==========================
-This is a basic library for the Si5351 series of clock generator ICs from [Silicon Labs](http://www.silabs.com) for the Arduino development environment.
+This is a library for the Si5351 series of clock generator ICs from [Silicon Labs](http://www.silabs.com) for the Arduino development environment.
 It will allow you to control the Si5351 with an Arduino, and without depending on the proprietary ClockBuilder software from Silicon Labs.

 This library is focused towards usage in RF/amateur radio applications, but it may be useful in other cases.
 However, keep in mind that coding decisions are and will be made with those applications in mind first, so if you need something a bit different, please do fork this repository.